iden3/go-iden3-auth/README.md

 Other signals are added to the user token ( scope field) as attributes of a specific circuit.

 Circuit public signals schemas are known by this library or can be retrieved from some registry.

+### Verification of user identity states

+The blockchain verification algorithm is used

+1. Gets state from the blockchain (address of id state contract and URL must be provided by the caller of the library):
+  1. Empty state is returned - it means that identity state hasn’t been updated or updated state hasn’t been published.
+We need to compare id and state.
+If they are different it’s not a genesis state of identity then it’s not valid.
+  2. The non-empty state is returned and equals to the state in provided proof which means that the user state is fresh enough and we work with the latest user state.
+  3. The non-empty state is returned and it’s not equal to the state that the user has provided.
+Gets the transition time of the state.
+The verification party can make a decision if it can accept this state based on that time frame

+2. Verification party can make a decision to accept or not provided state information